Cloud-9-Business-Solutions/github_code_analyzer/README.md

 The tool uses the following environment variables from your `.env` file:

-- `GITHUB_TOKEN`: Required.
+- `GH_TOKEN`: Required.
 Your GitHub Personal Access Token
-- `GITHUB_ORG`: Required.
+- `GH_ORG`: Required.
 Your GitHub organization name (can be overridden with --org)
 - `EXCLUSIONS_FILE`: Optional.
 Path to repository exclusions file (default: exclusions/repos.csv)
 - `INCLUSIONS_FILE`: Optional.
 Path to repository inclusions file (default: inclusions/repos.csv)